-SOUTH CADOLINA SOUTH CAROLINA Requirement(s) for the protection to apply Evidence for the prosecution must have been obtained as a result of the person seeking medical assistance for the apparent overdose on the premises or immediately after seeking medical assistance.
+SOUTH CAROLINA Requirement(s) for the protection to apply Evidence for the prosecution must have been obtained as a result of the person seeking medical assistance for the apparent overdose on the premises or immediately after seeking medical assistance.
 Person reporting the overdose must: Act in good faith and upon a reasonable belief that he or she was the first person to call for assistance; Provide his or her own name to the 911 system or to a law enforcement officer upon arrival; Not seek medical assistance during the execution of an arrest warrant, search warrant, or other lawful search; and Remain with the individual needing medical assistance until help arrives.
 Exception(s) to protection If the person seeking medical assistance pursuant to this section previously has sought medical assistance for another person pursuant to this article, the court may consider the circumstances of the prior incidents and the related offenses to determine whether to grant the person immunity from prosecution.
 Reporting overdose a mitigating factor in sentencing Yes Offenses subject to mitigation Criminal prosecution or sentencing for a drug or alcohol-related offense Circumstance(s) when mitigation applies When a person sought medical assistance for someone experiencing an overdose.
-Other provisions of note None Express DIH or DDRD provision in state law No Classification of DIH/DDRD offense N/A Circumstance(s) when DIH/DRDD applies N/A Affirmative defense of DIH/DDRD offense N/A Recently proposed legislation Yes, see Pending State and Federal Legislation
+Other provisions of note None Express DIH or DDRD provision in state law Yes Classification of DIH/DDRD offense Fentanyl-induced homicide (felony)